 Please be as specific as possible with your suggestions.
-For this consideration, comments must be received by 30 October, 2006.
+For this consideration, comments must be received by 14 October, 2016.

-Comments may be submitted to: OAIS-support@delight.gsfc.nasa.gov
+Comments may be submitted to: OAIS-support@

 Should the decision be taken to update the OAIS Reference Model, there should be an opportunity to participate in the process.
 Please also express your interest in participating and, if known, an indication of your expected level of effort.

+Note that CCSDS 652.0-B-1 – Requirements for Bodies Providing Audit and Certification of Candidate Trustworthy Digital Repositiories, a follow-on standard closely related to the OAIS standard, is also due for its five year review.
+Please follow the same procedure to provide comments for that standard submitting those comments to: ISO-16363-support@TBD.com